 National Day of the Prefecture

 The day of April 18, 1799, was memorable in the history of Assiut.
 The revolution of Bani Uday against the French took place under the leadership of Sheikh Hassan al-Khatib.
-More than three thousand people were under his leadership, Sheikh Hassan al-Khatib, Sheikh Muhammad al-Maghrabi and Sheikh Abu al-Dawy.
+More than three thousand people were under his leadership: Sheikh Hassan al-Khatib, Sheikh Muhammad al-Maghrabi and Sheikh Abu al-Dawy.
 In addition, 450 Egyptian Bedouins and 300 Mamluks joined them.
-At that time, the Bani Uday people sent groups of them to the Nile to attack the French ships.
+At that time, the Bani Uday people sent groups to the Nile to attack the French ships.
 General Dafoe marched to them with his soldiers, intending to seize Bani Uday, and when he reached it, he found all the people carrying weapons.

 The people of the village of Bani Uday recorded their names in letters of light in the record of heroes, so no family did not have one or more martyrs in this battle.